bronkopopovic/Fliki/README.md

 $ php artisan migrate
 ```

 - If this is a fresh database, run the seeder.
-This will create a new user named "admin" with the default password "admin":
+This will create a new user (name: admin, email: admin@admin.com, password: admin):
 ```
 $ php artisan db:seed
 ```